2D Transistors Mimic Locust Brains for Collision Avoidance

 The Impact of Super-Efficient 2D Transistors on Autonomous Technologies

-recently collaboration between the Indian Institute of Technology Bombay and King's College London has led to significant development in the field of AI technology.
+A recently collaboration between the Indian Institute of Technology Bombay and King's College London has led to a significant development in the field of AI technology.
 Researchers from these distinguished institutions have successfully developed ultra-low power 2D transistors that mimic the collision-avoidance neurons of locusts, with the goal of improving the capabilities of autonomous vehicles and robots.

 Moreover, the application of these 2D transistors can significantly enhance the performance of embedded systems in autonomous technologies.
 By integrating these transistors into existing frameworks, engineers can develop more responsive and efficient AI-driven solutions, thus reducing the overall energy footprint of such systems.